Stockton Partners with '48 Blocks Atlantic City' Celebration

 Galloway, N.J. _ Francie Josephsen’s parents met on the Atlantic City beach in the early 1950’s when her dad sold ice cream to her mother who was on vacation from Pennsylvania.

-Today, Francie and her husband of 28 years, Fred, of Northfield, are among are among seven artists decorating six special Adirondack chairs to be placed on the Boardwalk for “48 Blocks Atlantic City.”
+Today, Francie and her husband of 28 years, Fred, of Northfield, are among seven artists decorating six special Adirondack chairs to be placed on the Boardwalk for “48 Blocks Atlantic City.”

 More than 100 projects created by local artists, performers, community members, schools, businesses and organizations will be shared with the public for 48 hours on June 22-24 as the second “48 Blocks Atlantic City” celebrates the creativity of Atlantic City.